By M.K. Styllinski

 Any dictatorship would be better than modern democracy.
 There cannot be so incompetent a dictator that he would show more stupidity than a majority of the people.
 The best dictatorship would be one where lots of heads would roll and where government would prevent any economic growth.
 We will have to learn from the history of revolutionary movements — the national socialists, the Finnish Stalinists, from the many stages of the Russian revolution, from the methods of the Red Brigades — and forget our narcissistic selves.
 A fundamental, devastating error is to set up a political system based on desire.
 Society and life have been organized on the basis of what an individual wants, not on what is good for him or her.
 Just as only one out of 100,000 has the talent to be an engineer or an acrobat, only a few are those truly capable of managing the matters of a nation or mankind as a whole.
 In this time and this part of the World we are headlessly hanging on democracy and the parliamentary system, even though these are the most mindless and desperate experiments of mankind.
 In democratic countries the destruction of nature and sum of ecological disasters has accumulated most.
 Our only hope lies in strong central government and uncompromising control of the individual citizen.

 From “narcissism” to overt totalitarianism where the former is merely the results of a covert totalitarianism.
 And so the wheel goes around so fast that no sensible, creative solutions are allowed access.
 Indeed, it’s becoming difficult to see where some quarters of the Western Establishment begins and Nazi ethos ends.
 Perhaps because the mind-set and direction is the same, only differing by degree.
-While the above may appear as brutal example of eco-fascism as it is possible to find, it follows exactly the same beliefs and wishes of the Club of Rome, the only difference being that Linkola has dispensed with the buffering, from the use of euphemisms, jargon, double-speak, NLP, and Delphi methods – going straight for the jugular.
+While the above may appear as a brutal example of eco-fascism as is possible to find, it follows exactly the same beliefs and wishes of the Club of Rome, the only difference being that Linkola has dispensed with the use of euphemisms, jargon, double-speak, NLP, and Delphi methods by going straight for the jugular.

 Now take the view of perhaps the most influential man in the UN-mandated environmentalist/New Age movement Mr. Maurice Strong, who essentially follows the same line of thought as Linkola, if we follow the implications of what he is saying.
 In a 1992 interview, the founder of the UNEP was discussing a possible plot-line of a book he would like to write: